baobabsoluciones/hackathonbaobab2021/README.md

 To understand the format of the input data file, you can check how we parse it in python in the function `Instance.from_xml(path)` in the file`hackathonbaobab2021/core/instance.py`

-We provide full I/O integration with the RobinX XML format for the Instance and Solution.
+We provide full I/O integration with the RobinX XML format for the Instance and Solution via the `from_xml` and `to_xml` methods.

 ## The json-schema format